 In this post, I’m going to share with you how an Agency can ‘productize’ their services to create a business that can more easily scale in size and profitability.

-These products will allow you to stop trading your time for money, and give you a business model that can provide the freedom and independence that you were after when you started your business in the first place – no more being beholden to needy clients that consume every waking hour of your life!
+These products will allow you to stop trading your time for money and give you a business model that can provide the freedom and independence that you were after when you started your business in the first place—no more being beholden to needy clients who consume every waking hour of your life!

-Before I get into the details of how to create productized services, let me share my history in doing this myself so that you have the context to understand why I know what I’m sharing in this post works, and will work for you if you put it to use.
+Before I get into the details of how to create productized services, let me share my history of doing this myself so that you have the context to understand why I know what I’m sharing in this post works and will work for you if you put it to use.

 If you’re already familiar with me and my history, feel free to click this link to skip to the Seven Steps To Create Productized Services At Your Agency.